xieyaqi188/fulfillment_delay/README.md

 # The Benefits of Delay to Online Decision-Making

-Code for numerical experiments in ``The Benefits of Delay to Online Decision-Making".
+This repository contains the code for numerical experiments in the paper:

+**Yaqi Xie, Will Ma, Linwei Xin. ``The Benefits of Delay to Online Decision-Making.''** Accepted at *Management Science*.

 ### Multisecretary Problem